Nanolx/NanoDroid/README.md

   * [source](https://github.com/mpv-android/mpv-android)
   * [version code patch](https://nanolx.org/fdroid/mpv.diff)

-Also `build-package` looks if the configuration files

-* `.nanodroid-setup`
-* `.nanodroid-apps`
-* `.nanodroid-overlay`

-exist in the `data` directory of the repository, if so, those files are used when creating packages instead of the default ones from the `doc` directory.

 See the documentation below for more information on those files and what they do.

 ## Supported Android Versions